 Most Boeing 777-300ERs have Qsuites

-The Boeing 777-300ER is the backbone of Qatar Airways’ fleet, as the carrier has 52 of these, including the four currently being leased from Cathay Pacific.
-Of these planes, 38 feature Qsuites (~73%), 10 feature Qatar Airways’ old 2-2-2 business class (~19%), and four feature Cathay Pacific’s 1-2-1 reverse herringbone configuration (~8%).
+The Boeing 777-300ER is the backbone of Qatar Airways’ fleet, as the carrier has 56 of these, including five former Cathay Pacific jets and three former Virgin Australia jets.
+Of these planes, 38 feature Qsuites (~68%), 10 feature Qatar Airways’ old 2-2-2 business class (~18%), five feature Cathay Pacific’s 1-2-1 reverse herringbone configuration (~7%), and three feature Virgin Australia’s 1-2-1 reverse herringbone configuration (~5%).

-A while back Qatar Airways had a higher percentage of 777-300ERs with Qsuites, but some of the 777s with the old business class have been brought back into service due to A350s being grounded.
+A while back Qatar Airways had a higher percentage of 777-300ERs with Qsuites, but some of the 777s with the old business class have been brought back into service.
+That was initially due to A350s being grounded, but these planes are now needed to keep up with Qatar’s huge network.

 No Boeing 787s have Qsuites